The Young Shakespeareans

 "The streets are waiting for our kids."

-We hear this too often from too many residents of Los Angeles' neighborhoods that are disproportionately impacted by poverty, homelessness, and gang violence.
+We hear this too often from too many neighborhood residents whose daily lives are disproportionately impacted by poverty, homelessness, and gang violence.

 THE BEGINNING